Amazon Web Services vs Heroku

 2020.
 AWS launches Amazon AppFlow, its new SaaS integration service

-AWS launched Amazon AppFlow, a new integration service that makes it easier for developers to transfer data between AWS and SaaS applications like Google Analytics, Marketo, Salesforce, ServiceNow, Slack, Snowflake and Zendesk.
-Like similar services, including Microsoft Azure’s Power Automate, for example, developers can trigger these flows based on specific events, at pre-set times or on-demand.
-Unlike some of its competitors, though, AWS is positioning this service more as a data transfer service than a way to automate workflows, and, while the data flow can be bi-directional, AWS’s announcement focuses mostly on moving data from SaaS applications to other AWS services for further analysis.
-For this, AppFlow also includes a number of tools for transforming the data as it moves through the service.
+AWS has recently launched Amazon AppFlow, an integration service designed to simplify data transfer between AWS and popular SaaS applications such as Google Analytics, Marketo, Salesforce, ServiceNow, Slack, Snowflake, and Zendesk.
+Similar to competing services like Microsoft Azure's Power Automate, developers can configure AppFlow to trigger data transfers based on specific events, predetermined schedules, or on-demand requests.
+Unlike some competitors, AWS positions AppFlow primarily as a data transfer service rather than an automation workflow tool.
+While the data flow can be bidirectional, AWS's emphasis is on moving data from SaaS applications to other AWS services for further analysis.
+To facilitate this, AppFlow includes various tools for data transformation as it passes through the service.

 2019.
 AWS launches fully-managed backup service for business

-Amazon’s AWS cloud platform has added a new service Backup, that allows companies to back up their data from various AWS services and their on-premises apps.
-To back up on-premises data, businesses can use the AWS Storage Gateway.
-The service allows users to define their various backup policies and retention periods, including the ability to move backups to cold storage (for EFS data) or delete them completely after a certain time.
+Amazon's cloud platform, AWS, has introduced a new service called Backup, allowing companies to securely back up their data from various AWS services as well as their on-premises applications.
+For on-premises data backup, businesses can utilize the AWS Storage Gateway.
+This service enables users to define backup policies and retention periods according to their specific requirements.
+It includes options such as transferring backups to cold storage for EFS data or deleting them entirely after a specified duration.
 By default, the data is stored in Amazon S3 buckets.
-Most of the supported services, except for EFS file systems, already feature the ability to create snapshots.
-Backup essentially automates that process and creates rules around it, so it’s no surprise that the pricing for Backup is the same as for using those snapshot features (with the exception of the file system backup, which will have a per-GB charge).
+While most of the supported services already offer snapshot creation capabilities (except for EFS file systems), Backup automates this process and adds customizable rules to enhance data protection.
+Notably, the pricing for Backup aligns with the costs associated with using the snapshot features (except for file system backup, which incurs a per-GB charge).

 2017.
 AWS launched browser-based IDE for cloud developers

-Amazon Web Services launched a new browser-based IDE, AWS Cloud9.
-It isn’t all that different from similar IDEs and editors like Sublime Text, but as AWS stressed during today’s keynote, it allows for collaborative editing and it’s also deeply integrated into the AWS ecosystem.
-The tool comes with built-in support for languages like JavaScript, Python, PHP and others.
-Cloud9 also includes pre-installed debugging tools.
-AWS argues that this is the first “cloud native” IDE, though I’m sure some of its competitors will take issue with this description.
-Either way, though, Cloud9 is deeply integrated with AWS and developers can create cloud environments and start new instances right from the tool.
+Amazon Web Services has introduced a new browser-based Integrated Development Environment (IDE) called AWS Cloud9.
+While it shares similarities with other IDEs and editors like Sublime Text, AWS emphasizes its collaborative editing capabilities and deep integration into the AWS ecosystem.
+The IDE includes built-in support for various programming languages such as JavaScript, Python, PHP, and more.
+Cloud9 also provides pre-installed debugging tools.
+AWS positions this as the first "cloud native" IDE, although competitors may contest this claim.
+Regardless, Cloud9 offers seamless integration with AWS, enabling developers to create cloud environments and launch new instances directly from the tool.

 2017.
 AWS introduced per-second billing for EC2 instances

-Over the last few years, some alternative cloud platforms moved to more flexible billing models (mostly per-minute billing) and now AWS is one-upping many of them by moving to per-second billing for its Linux-based EC2 instances.
-This new per-second billing model will apply to on-demand, reserved and spot instances, as well as provisioned storage for EBS volumes.
-Amazon EMR and AWS Batch are also moving to this per-second model. it’s worth noting, though, that there is a one-minute minimum charge per instance and that this doesn’t apply to machines that run Windows or some of the Linux distributions that have their own separate hourly charges.
+In recent years, several alternative cloud platforms have shifted towards more flexible billing models, primarily adopting per-minute billing.
+However, AWS is taking it a step further by introducing per-second billing for its Linux-based EC2 instances.
+This new billing model applies to on-demand, reserved, and spot instances, as well as provisioned storage for EBS volumes.
+Furthermore, both Amazon EMR and AWS Batch are transitioning to this per-second billing structure.
+It is important to note that there is a minimum charge of one minute per instance, and this change does not affect Windows machines or certain Linux distributions that have their own separate hourly charges.

 2017.
 AWS offers a virtual machine with over 4TB of memory

-Amazon’s AWS launched its largest EC2 machine (in terms of memory size) yet: the x1e.32xlarge instance with a whopping 4.19TB of RAM.
-Previously, EC2’s largest instance only featured just over 2TB of memory.
-These machines feature quad-socket Intel Xeon processors running at 2.3 GHz, up to 25 Gbps of network bandwidth and two 1,920GB SSDs.
-There are obviously only a few applications that need this kind of memory.
-It’s no surprise, then, that these instances are certified to run SAP’s HANA in-memory database and its various tools and that SAP will offer direct support for running these applications on these instances.
-It’s worth noting that Microsoft Azure’s largest memory-optimized machine currently tops out at just over 2TB and that Google already calls it quits at 416GB of RAM.
+Amazon's AWS has introduced its largest EC2 machine yet, the x1e.32xlarge instance, boasting an impressive 4.19TB of RAM.
+This represents a significant upgrade from the previous largest EC2 instance, which offered just over 2TB of memory.
+These machines are equipped with quad-socket Intel Xeon processors operating at 2.3 GHz, up to 25 Gbps of network bandwidth, and two 1,920GB SSDs.
+It is evident that only a select few applications require this level of memory capacity.
+Consequently, these instances have obtained certification for running SAP's HANA in-memory database and its associated tools, with SAP offering direct support for deploying these applications on these instances.
+It's worth mentioning that Microsoft Azure's largest memory-optimized machine currently reaches just over 2TB of RAM, while Google's maximum memory capacity caps at 416GB.

 2015.
 Heroku launches application development platform for Enterprise